cguintob/BTL_humidity_code/README.md

 The components of the command are the following:
 1. `arduino` --- The executing function
-2. `--upload' --- Builds and compiles the program for use
+2. `--upload` --- Builds and compiles the program for use
-3. `--port' --- Signals to the program to print to the serial port.
+3. `--port` --- Signals to the program to print to the serial port.
 If it's not specified, it will use the last used port, so it's good to specify so we print to the port we want.
 4. `[SERIAL PORT]` --- The serial port to which we print.
 We use `/dev/ttyACM0`
 5. `[PROGRAM.ino]` --- The Arduino program.
 Ours is `aht10.ino`